peturner445/hello-world/README.md

 This can best be described as an __assignment__ for Business Analytics Professional Preparation.

 ## How to Run Program
+Program has already been run, but if needed to be run again look at past directions.

 ## Files Used
 The file I used for syntax clues is [Markdown Guide](https://www.markdownguide.org/basic-syntax/#headings).